Jean-Christophe Yoccoz

 Jean-Christophe Yoccoz (29 May 1957 – 3 September 2016) was a French mathematician.
 He was awarded a Fields Medal in 1994, for his work on dynamical systems.

 Biography

 Yoccoz attended the Lycée Louis-le-Grand, during which time he was a silver medalist at the 1973 International Mathematical Olympiad and a gold medalist in 1974.
 He entered the École Normale Supérieure in 1975, and completed an agrégation in mathematics in 1977.

-After completing military service in Brazil, he completed his PhD under Michael Herman in 1985 at Centre de mathématiques Laurent-Schwartz, which is a research unit jointly operated by the French National Center for Scientific Research (CNRS) and Ecole polytechnique.
+After completing military service in Brazil, he completed his PhD under Michael Herman in 1985 at Centre de mathématiques Laurent-Schwartz, which is a research unit jointly operated by the French National Center for Scientific Research (CNRS) and École Polytechnique.

 He took up a position at the University of Paris-Sud in 1987, and became a professor at the Collège de France in 1997, where he remained until his death.
 He was a member of Bourbaki.